 - (a) Policy S1 Sustainable Development Principles

 - (b) Policy S1a Presumption In Favour of Sustainable Development

 - (c) Policy S2 Settlement Hierarchy

 - (d) Policy S 5 Glossopdale Sub-area Strategy

 - (e) Policy EQ1 Climate Change

 - (f) Policy EQ2 Landscape Character

 - (g) Policy EQ5 Biodiversity

 - (h) Policy EQ6 Design and Place Making

-- (i) Policy EQ9 Trees, Woodland and Hedgerows

-- (j) Policy H1 Location of Housing Development

-- (k) Policy H3 New Housing Development

-- (I) Policy H4 Affordable Housing

-- (m) Policy CF6 Accessibility and Transport

-- (n) Policy CF7 Planning Obligations and Community Infrastructure Levy
+- (i) Policy EQ9 Trees, Woodland and Hedgerows - (j) Policy H1 Location of Housing Development - (k) Policy H3 New Housing Development - (I) Policy H4 Affordable Housing - (m) Policy CF6 Accessibility and Transport - (n) Policy CF7 Planning Obligations and Community Infrastructure Levy

-According to the adopted High Peak Local Plan Proposals Map, the site is located within the settlement boundary and is shown as "white land", but with an outline consent for residential development is deemed as having established the principal of new residential development on the site.
-The land immediately to the west is 'allocated for housing purposes' which is consistent with the separate but related application that is also being made by the applicants for residential development on that site, to be seen as an extension of the outline development site.
+According to the adopted High Peak Local Plan Proposals Map, the site is now located within the settlement boundary.
+The land is 'allocated for housing purposes' which is consistent with the separate but related application that is also being made by the applicants for the adjacent site to the east which already has outline consent for 93 dwellings.
+This application site can be seen as a natural extension of the outline development site.
 Both sites comprise land which will contribute to High Peak Council's five year housing land supply target.